psalveso/EC50Calculator/README.md

 ### Output of the script

 The script will place four tab-seperated `.txt` files and a `results.pdf` into the `results` directory.
 The tab-seperated text files can be directly opened in excel.
 They contain the concentrations, the average absorbance of the three replicates, and the standard deviation of the three replicates for the given experiment.
-The `.txt` files will also contain the optimized values for the EC50, and A. The `results.pdf` file contains a graph of the normalized data and the normalized fits.
+The `.txt` files will also contain the optimized values for the EC50, A, and n parameters.
+The `results.pdf` file contains a graph of the normalized data and the normalized fits.
 They are labeled according to the flags.
 The `results.pdf` can be loaded into illustrator so that you can change the names or colors of the curves, if you would like.

 Once you have finished analyzing your data, you should move all the filed out of  the `results` directory and save them else where on your computer.
 If not, subsequent runs of the script will overwrite all of the output files.
-Likewise, you should remove your input data file from `workdir`.